markisme/vimrc/sources_non_forked/lightline.vim/README.md

 - Create a function component.
 The previous `charvaluehex` component has `'statusline'` item configuration and registered in `g:lightline.component`.
 In the current example, we register the name of the function in `g:lightline.component_function`.
 It should return the string to be displayed in the statusline.
 - Add the component name `gitbranch` to `g:lightline.active.left` or `g:lightline.active.right`.

 Here we have leaned two kinds of components.

+Here we have leaned two kinds of components.